uvarc/rc-website/content/userinfo/storage.md

 {{< storage_main_page_second >}}

-Researchers who request space on High-Security Research Standard must first request an Ivy account using the [Ivy request form](https://services.rc.virginia.edu/ivyvm).
+Researchers who request space on High-Security Research Project or Research Standard must first request an Ivy account using the [Ivy request form](https://services.rc.virginia.edu/ivyvm).
 Further information on Ivy and the High-Security Research storage can be found [here](/userinfo/storage/sensitive-data/#hs-standard-storage).

-High-Security Research Standard Storage is accessible by using [Globus](/userinfo/globus/) and connecting to the High-Security DTN.
+High-Security Research Project and Research Standard Storage is accessible by using [Globus](/userinfo/globus/) and connecting to the High-Security DTN.

 ## Ivy Central Storage (ICS)